 Simply put, screen printing works by pushing ink through a stencil on a meshed screen (hence the name) to create the design on your desired fabric.
 This can be done either manually (by using a squeegee) or through a screen printing machine.

-Although traditional screen printing used silk fabric as the screen, the screens today can be made from any meshy fabric.
+Although traditional screen printing uses silk fabric as the screen, the screens today can be made from any meshy fabric.

 What Is Sublimation Printing?